TeamOpenSmartGlasses/SmartGlassesManager/android_smart_phone/README.md

 ./build_single_android.sh mediapipe/examples/android/src/java/com/google/mediapipe/apps/wearableai
 ```

+### Wearable AI Pipeline

+[Google MediaPipe](https://github.com/google/mediapipe) is way to define intellgience graphs ("perception pipelines") which take input, do intelligence processing (by creating flow of data between machine learning models and hard coded functions known as "Calculators").
+This app is built on the Google MediaPipe even though ./main/ is not currently tracking Google MediaPipe repo.
+In the future, if we want to pull in new work from the main MediaPipe repository, we will set things up again to track Google Mediapipe.

 ### Note

 There may be some issues with hard links to Android Studio executables in some Bazel configs in main/ app.
 We are working on making everything easy for dev setup, but if you get weird errors on running the above command, make an issue on Github or reach out to cayden@emexwearables.com